 It was as if the punishment was thought to equal, if not to exceed, in savagery the crime itself, to accustom the spectator to a ferocity from which to divert them, to show them the frequency of the crime, to make the executioner resemble the criminal, judges murderers, to reverse the roles at the last moment, to make the tortured criminal and object or pity or admiration. . . .

 Punishment, then, will tend become the most hidden part of the penal process. . . .
 Now the scandal and the light are to be distributed differently; it is the conviction itself that marks the offender with the unequivocally negative: the publicity has shifted to the trial, and to the sentence; the execution itself is a like an additional shame that justice is ashamed to impose on the condemned man; to it keeps its distance from the act, tending always to entrust it to others, under the seal of secrecy. . . .
 Hence the double system of protection that justice has set up between itself and the punishment it imposes.
 Those who carry out the penalty tend to become an autonomous sector; justice is relieved of the responsibility for it by a bureaucratic concealment of the penalty itself.Foucault, Michel.
 Discipline and Punish: The Birth of the Prison, 9-10.

-The word justice here seems equivalent to what Luhmann calls the legal system.
+The word justice here seems equivalent to what Luhmann calls the legal system or law.
 When Foucault describes the process that makes “the executioner resemble the criminal, judges murderers,” he points out the need for functional differentiation.
 To achieve that differentiation, the punishment process was handed off to a new, different system–the prison system.

 As a social system, the prison will find ways to reproduce itself, which means it becomes an end in itself.